leandigo/nanoform/README.rst

 `$('element').nanoform({fn: youSubmitFunction});`

-:``fn``: This is the only mandatory parameter.
-Indicates the function you want the form to execute upon clicking the submit button.
+:``fn``: Mandatory parameter, indicates the function you want the form to execute upon clicking the submit button.

 For more customization, the following optional parameters are available: